weaviate/weaviate-io/developers/weaviate/starter-guides/schema.md

 The database schema defines how data is stored, organized and retrieved in Weaviate.

 A schema **must** be defined before data can be imported.
-We generally recommend defining as much of the schema manually, although Weaviate can also infer the schema during import if [auto-schema feature](../config-refs/schema/index.md#auto-schema) is enabled.
+We generally recommend defining as much of the schema manually as possible, although Weaviate can also infer the schema during import if [auto-schema feature](../config-refs/schema/index.md#auto-schema) is enabled.

 Let's begin with a simple example before diving into the details.

 ### Basic schema creation

-This example will create a simple collection called **Question**, with three properties (`answer`, `question`, and `category`), the `text2vec-openai` vectorizer and the `generative-cohere` module for RAG.
-It then retrieves the schema and displays it.
+This example creates a collection called `Question`.
+The collection has three properties, `answer`, `question`, and `category`.
+The definition specifies the `text2vec-openai` vectorizer and the `generative-cohere` module for RAG.

 import CodeCreateSchema from '/_includes/code/tutorial.schema.create.mdx';

 <CodeCreateSchema />

-The returned configuration should look something like this:
+The returned configuration looks similar to this:

 <details>
   <summary>See the returned schema</summary>

-Note: results will vary depending on your client library.

 ```json
 {